anmol00018/IPL-Excel-Dashboard/README.md

 IPL Data Analysis Dashboard

  This project presents an interactive data visualization dashboard for the Indian Premier League (IPL), offering insights into player performance, city-wise match distribution, toss decisions, and team performance metrics.

   Dashboard Overview
-This IPL Data Analysis Dashboard provides a comprehensive visual summary of Indian Premier League matches from 2008 to 2020.
-The dashboard is designed to uncover patterns in player performance, team success, stadium influence, and toss decisions.
+This IPL Data Analysis Dashboard provides a comprehensive visual summary of Indian Premier League matches from 2008 to 2020.The dashboard is designed to uncover patterns in player performance, team success, stadium influence, and toss decisions.

 Key Components:
 - Top 10 Players: A horizontal bar chart ranking players by match performance (e.g., CH Gayle, AB de Villiers).